Council elections

 Failure to Vote

 Voting in council elections is compulsory.
-The Victorian Electoral Commission (VEC) will send out infringement notices to Port Phillip residents on 12 May 2025 to persons who either did not respond to the Apparent Failure to Vote Notice or where their reason for not voting has been deemed as an insufficient reason to be excused for failing to vote at the 2024 Council election.
+The Victorian Electoral Commission (VEC) will send out Penalty Reminder Notices to Port Phillip residents on Monday 4 August 2025 to persons who did not pay their fine or contact the VEC by the due date for failing to vote at the 2024 Council election.

-If you receive a notice, you have until Monday 16 June 2025 to respond to the notice by either paying the fine, requesting an internal review, or electing to go to court.
+If you receive a notice, you have until Monday 1 September 2025 to either paying the fine, request a payment plan or extension, request an internal review, or elect to go to court.

 Instructions on how to respond are on the notice and a reply-paid envelope will be provided.